-1.3.5.1.2 Increasing Travel Times The project team modeled the existing (2019) and 2050 no-action conditions for peak AM and PM travel times on I-15.
+1.3.5.1.2 Increasing Travel Times

+UDOT modeled the existing (2019) and 2050 no-action conditions for peak AM and PM travel times on I-15.
 Travel times in 2050 are expected to increase between 30% and 432% during the AM peak period for I-15 southbound travel, resulting in failing operations on I-15 for morning commuters.
 Travel times in 2050 are projected to increase between 129% and 407% during the PM peak period for I-15 northbound travel (Table 1.3-2).
 Additionally, travel times on the arterial streets that serve I-15 interchanges and local traffic in the needs assessment study area are projected to more than double.
-See the I-15 EIS Existing and No-Action Traffic Operations Analysis Technical Memorandum (Horrocks 2022) for more information.
-Figure 1.3-1.
-Existing (2019) and 2050 No-Action Screen-line Analysis
+See the I-15 EIS Existing and No-action Traffic Operations Analysis Technical Memorandum (Horrocks 2022a) for more information.